 Do the following statements agree with the information given in the text?
 For questions 27-33, write:

-TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 27 v psychoanalytic theori The artist Adrian Hill was strongly influenced by ies when formulating his ideas on art therapy.
-28 💽 Twentieth-century art therapy focuses on treating a client's alth problems rather than dealing with moral issues.
-29 • creative or psychoans schools of practice.
-Approaches to art therapy can be broadly considered to be alytic; however, practitioners tend to avoid combining the two 30 • • background in art.
-Clients who respond best to art therapy have a previous 31 • through art than on t Art therapy sessions are more concerned with expression he created art itself.
-32 • aware of the regulation Many art therapists are insufficiently qualified as they are not ons regarding the practice of art therapy.
-33 • therapist and client.
-Art therapy sessions involve limited interaction between Questions 34-3 37 Complete the senten ces below.
-Choose NO MORE T HAN THREE WORDS from the passage for each answer.
-The early pioneers of 34 influenc art therapy admitted that their beliefs had been shaped by a es.
-Artist Adrian Hill real therapy' in 1942. ised the 35 of art as therapy, and coined the term 'art therapy advised a psychoanalytic approach or alternatively emphasis on the 36 itself, in practice
+TRUE if the statement agrees with the information FALSE if the statement contradicts the information NOT GIVEN If there is no information on this 27 T psychoanalytic theo The artist Adrian Hill was strongly influenced by pries when formulating his ideas on art therapy.
+28 • client's mental or p issues.
+Twentieth-century art therapy focuses on treating a hysical health problems rather than dealing with moral Approaches to art therapy can be broadly considered sychoanalytic; however, practitioners tend to avoid schools of practice.
+30 💽 Clients who respond best to art therapy have and in art.
+31 • expression through Art therapy sessions are more concerned with art than on the created art itself.
+32 • are not aware of th Many art therapists are insufficiently qualified as they e regulations regarding the practice of art therapy.
+33 • between therapist a Art therapy sessions involve limited interaction and client.
+Questions 34- 37 Complete the sente ences below.
+Choose NO MORE answer.
+THAN THREE WORDS from the passage for each The early pioneers shaped by a 34 of art therapy admitted that their beliefs had been influences.

+Artist Adrian Hill realised the 35 of art as therapy, and coined the term 'art therapy' in 1942.

-Whilst theories behind art therapy may differ, they are 37 in practice.
+Those supporting art therapy advised a psychoanalytic approact h or alternatively one that placed more emphasis on the 36 itself, Whilst theories behind art therapy may differ, they are 37 practice. in produce